 From the guest operating system’s perspective, the virtual machine is a real, physical computer.

-A component of virtual machines called a hypervisor emulates the virtual hardware, including a CPU, memory, hard drive, network interface, and other devices.
+The virtual machine’s emulation engine, called a hypervisor, handles the virtual hardware, including a CPU, memory, hard drive, network interface, and other devices.
 The virtual hardware devices provided by the hypervisor map to real hardware on your physical machine.
 For example, a virtual machine’s virtual hard disk is stored in a file located on your hard drive.

 You can have several virtual machines installed on your system.
 You’re only limited by the amount of storage you have available for them.
 Once you’ve installed several operating systems, you can open your virtual machine program and choose which virtual machine you want to boot.
 The guest operating system starts up and runs in a window on your host operating system, although you can also run it in full-screen mode.